wazuh/wazuh-documentation/source/docker-monitor/monitoring_containers_activity.rst

 Use cases
 ^^^^^^^^^

-This wodle only needs that Docker service is running on the Docker server for monitoring container events.
+This wodle monitor container events.
 When you interact with containers, alerts will be generated and reported to Wazuh manager.

 Below, you can see some examples of alerts caused by containers activity.